dag-andersen/k8s-ucp-bootstrap/docs/Report.md

 <img src="images/drawings_image-update.png" width="800" />

 The _Argo Project_ (the organization behind all Argo tools) does not provide any opinionated standardized way of pushing a new commit with the new image tag/version.
-This usually ends up with each organization/team making their own custom code for doing commit push to the GitOps-synced repo.
+This usually ends up with each organization/team making their own custom code for doing commit push to the GitOps-synced repository.

 ### 8.1.3.
 Spinning up the cluster form scratch

-_So, how would the workflow be if an infrastructure engineer wants to spin up the entire setup from scratch?_ Essentially spinning up a core cluster, multiple app clusters, and deploying every service/system described in the _managing internal state_-section.
+_So, how would the workflow be if an infrastructure engineer wants to spin up the entire setup from scratch?_ Essentially, spinning up a `core cluster`, multiple `app clusters`, and deploying every service/system described in the _managing internal state_-section from nothing.

 1. Git pull the `scripts-repo`/`bootstrap repo`.
 2. Run `make install-tools` in the root to pull down the dependencies.